-26. British Airways Travel Together – First Class with a Friend (Avios)
+26. British Airways Travel Together – First Class with a Friend/Spouse (Avios)

 If there’s one thing that people always seem to remember about British Airways, it’s that you should expect high taxes and fees.
 This is especially true for first class flights, even on award tickets.

 However, if you have a British Airways co-branded credit card you can earn a Travel Together Ticket.
 To earn this perk, you’ll need to spend $30,000 on your Chase British Airways Visa Signature® card during a calendar year.

 Here’s an example of how the Travel Together Ticket works: you could book a round-trip first class flight on British Airways from Los Angeles to London for 170,000 Avios (“off-peak” award cost) plus about $1,000 taxes and fees.

 For no extra miles, your companion can be booked in first class with you.
 They’re only responsible for the taxes and fees on their companion pass.
 If you’re interested in learning more, we’ve got an example of taking this to the extreme in our trip report on BA First Class, round-trip to England, for two sets of travel together tickets (4 people)!

 Need Help Booking?
 Read our guide to help you book British Airways First Class using points!

 If you need a short-haul flight while abroad, there’s a good chance Avios will be your best option.
 For flights 650 miles or shorter, you can book an economy class ticket for only 4,500 Avios.
 This can be a great way to see multiple cities in countries like Japan.